 If you'd like to read the post with the name's and gender's corrected then you can do so on GitHub, where someone has transcribed the whole short story.

 Although it's worth reading the post in its entirety, it appears the plot of the game would have followed Gordon and Alyx as they journeyed to the Borealis, which would have been found to be phasing in and out of existence.
 After a protracted fight they would have eventually have rigged the ship to travel to the heart of the Combine empire and explode, thus freeing the human race from their enslavement.

 Like previous Half-Life games, Gordon would have been left in limbo, saved from the explosion by the Vortigaunts.

 Leaked Concept Art

-Despite the fact that Valve has seldom spoken about Half Life 3, let alone released gameplay material, we have had a fair bit of concept art hit the net over the past decade.
+Despite the fact that Valve has seldom spoken about Half-Life 3, let alone released gameplay material, we have had a fair bit of concept art hit the net over the past 13 years.
 While it’s not quite the same as in-game renders of a trailer, it’s still something.
-Normally it might give us some hints at what to expect, but given the amount of time since the art first surface, the nature of the game could have drastically changed.
+Normally it might give us some hints at what to expect, but given the amount of time since the art first surface, the nature of the game is likely to have drastically changed.

 The first pieces arrived online in 2007 and 2008, showcasing some of the possible settings: